maxkapur/maxkapur.github.io/_posts/2024-12-08-novels-to-understand-korea.md

 On Tuesday night, South Korean President Yoon Suk Yeol imposed martial law across the country for six hours.
-He retracted his declaration only after the National Assembly passed a emergency resolution ordering him to back down.
+He retracted his declaration only after the National Assembly passed an emergency resolution ordering him to back down.
 As of this writing, the Assembly has drafted but failed to vote on articles of impeachment.
 Instead, Yoon’s party has announced a plan for the president’s [“orderly resignation.”](https://www.koreaherald.com/view.php?ud=20241208050033) Many details remain up in the air.